Working to Fight the Monopoly Crisis in American Agriculture

 Corporate monopolies are slowly erasing our rural communities.
 If family farms and ranches can’t stay in operation, their loss will impact everyone in that rural area.
 After all, family farmers and ranchers:

-What Can Be Done to Stop Consolidation?
+What Can Be Done to Advocate for Fairness for Farmers?

-- Packers and Stockyards Act (PSA) reform
+- Strengthen and enforce the Packers and Stockyards Act (PSA)

-- Reinvigorated antitrust enforcement
+- Reinvigorate antitrust enforcement

 Tell Us Your Story